A guide to house renovation costs for New Jersey in 2020, including kitchen, bath, and whole-home (plus a basement budget and permit tips!)

 Bathroom renovations can cost less if the majority of materials come from big-box stores like Lowe’s or Home Depot for porcelain tiles, a molded sink, and a fiberglass shower.
 “The crux of the job is always similar in terms of what you have—a toilet, a shower, tiles, vanities—then you expand your budget with what finishes you use,” Joshua said.

 Costs for a basement renovation in New Jersey

+For a basement remodel in the New Jersey area, expect the starting cost to begin at $20,000.
 The Cost vs. Value report puts an average basement conversion in New Jersey at $117 psf.
 The example project cost $75,000 and was 20’ x 30’ with a 5’ x 8’ bathroom, shower, a bar area, insulation, and laminate flooring.

-Costs for permits
+Costs for permits in New Jersey

 There’s a lot of good news for New Jersey renovators here.
 A few years ago, the state eliminated the need for projects to get a permit for minor work such as a bathroom renovation in which fixtures are being directly replaced (often referred to as “rip-and-replace”).

 In New Jersey, permits are often handled by each town and will likely be tied to the budget you submit.